hrushikesh009/TA-Performance-ML-Classifier/readme.md

-## Want to learn how to build this project?
+# Project Overview

+## Purpose

-The initiative is centered on assessing the Teaching Assistant's performance using the Teaching Assistant Evaluation Dataset.
-The information is comprised of assessments of teaching effectiveness from three ordinary semesters and two
+This initiative focuses on evaluating Teaching Assistant (TA) performance using the Teaching Assistant Evaluation Dataset.
+Comprising assessments from various semesters and summer engagements, scores are categorized as "low," "medium," and "high."

-151 TA engagements throughout the summer semesters at the Statistics Department of Madison's University of Wisconsin.
-The scores were split into three fairly equal groups. categories ("low", "medium", and "high") ("low", "medium", and "high").

 ## Machine Learning Model

-Around the dataset, I created a machine learning model, which I served and deployed using a Flask microservice.
+Built around the dataset, a machine learning model is created and deployed through a Flask microservice.

-## Teaching Assistant Evalution
+If you are interested in going deeper into the understanding and training of the ML model, please see `TA_Performance_ML_Classifier.ipynb`.
+It offers a complete guide to training, evaluating, and fine-tuning/optimizing the ML model.

+## TA Evaluation

-### Endpoint:
+### Endpoint: `/home`
-`
-/home
-`

-Visit the home page fill Basic form of the Feature to Evaluate the TA assistant.

-If the form is completed and submitted, you will receive a projected score based on your data.
+Visit the home page, fill a basic form to evaluate TA performance.
+Upon form submission, receive a projected score based on provided data.

 ## Backend Services

-In the Backend

-`
-/predict_score
-`
+### Endpoint: `/predict_score`

-Score prediction endpoint Evaluates processes the user-submitted form model's data before feeding it to the model.
-The model evaluates a projected score, and the result is shown on the output.html page.
+This endpoint processes user-submitted data before feeding it to the model.
+The evaluated score is displayed on the output.html page.

-### Endpoints
+### Microservice Endpoints

-Flask application includes a simple microservice where you could add, edit, generate, and alter the TA dataset at any time.

-1. /add_TA [POST]
+1. `/add_TA [POST]`

-2. /update_ta/<int:id>['PUT']
+2. `/update_ta/<int:id> [PUT]`

-3. /retrieve_ta/<int:id>,['GET']
+3. `/retrieve_ta/<int:id> [GET]`

-4. /delete_ta/<int:id,['DELETE']
+4. `/delete_ta/<int:id> [DELETE]`

-Note: The above endpoints are JWT token protected [Users need to Register and Generated Unique Token to access above Endpoints]
+Note: Above endpoints are JWT token-protected.
+Users register and generate unique tokens to access these services.

-5. /register_user #Register New User

-6. /login_user #Generate Unique Token for authencation
+5. `/register_user` - Register new user
+6. `/login_user` - Generate unique token for authentication

-The microservice is Simple yet elegant.
+The microservice design is simple yet elegant.

-## Want to use this project?
+## Using the Project

 ### Basics

-1. Fork/Clone
-1. Activate a virtualenv
-1. Install the requirements
+1. **Fork/Clone**
+2. **Activate a virtualenv**
+3. **Install requirements**

 ### Set Environment Variables

-Update *project/server/config.py*, and then run:
+Update *project/server/config.py* and run:

 ```sh
 $ set APP_SETTINGS="server.config.DevelopmentConfig"